FIRSTdotorg/automation-sig-www/bcp-guide/use-cases/aws-snapshot-analysis/README.md

     1. Shut down the host
     1. Exit

-At this point the environment should be set up and the analyst should have what they need to access the environment and analyze the snapshot or information on how to connect to watch the auto forensics work on it.
-When the analysis is done the results will need to be uploaded to the artifact repository since the environment is ephemeral.
+At this point, the environment should be set up and the analyst should have what they need to access the environment and analyze the snapshot or information on how to connect to watch the auto forensics work on it.
+When the analysis is done, the results will need to be uploaded to the artifact repository since the environment is ephemeral.

 **Notes**

-[1] When the environment shuts down it should delete its resources.
+[1] When the environment shuts down, it should delete its resources.

 [2] The alert should contain details about the environment, what failed, and
     any steps not handled by the automation to clean up the environment.